shugaoye/openbb-hka/README.md

-# FinAnalyzer
+# FinApp

-OpenBB with AKShare and Tushare backend
+Your dashboard for China market.
+Built using OpenBB workspace with data from AKShare and Tushare.

 1. Install all the required libraries